19hours/sg-statutes/Acts/Women’s Charter.md

 (ii) by the law of the place in which it was celebrated.

-[99

-[26/80; 30/96]

 ### Grounds on which marriage is voidable

 106\.
 A marriage which takes place after 1st June 1981 shall be voidable on the following grounds only:

 (a) that the marriage has not been consummated owing to the incapacity of either party to consummate it;

-(b) that the marriage has not been consummated owing to the wilful refusal of the respondent to consummate it;
+(b) that the marriage has not been consummated owing to the wilful refusal of the defendant to consummate it;

 (c) that either party to the marriage did not validly consent to it, whether in consequence of duress, mistake, unsoundness of mind or otherwise;

+[21/2008 wef 01/03/2010]

 (d) that at the time of the marriage either party, though capable of giving a valid consent, was suffering (whether continuously or intermittently) from mental disorder within the meaning of the Mental Disorders and Treatment Act (Cap.
 178) of such a kind or to such an extent as to be unfit for marriage;

+[21/2008 wef 01/03/2010]

-(e) that at the time of the marriage the respondent was suffering from venereal disease in a communicable form;
+(e) that at the time of the marriage the defendant was suffering from venereal disease in a communicable form;

-(f) that at the time of the marriage the respondent was pregnant by some person other than the petitioner.
+(f) that at the time of the marriage the defendant was pregnant by some person other than the plaintiff.

-[100

-[26/80]

 ### Bars to relief where marriage is voidable

-107\.—(1) The court shall not, in proceedings instituted after 1st June 1981, grant a decree of nullity on the ground that a marriage is voidable (whether the marriage took place before or after that date) if the respondent satisfies the court that —
+107\.—(1) The court shall not, in proceedings instituted after 1st June 1981, grant a judgment of nullity on the ground that a marriage is voidable (whether the marriage took place before or after that date) if the defendant satisfies the court that —

-(a) the petitioner, with knowledge that it was open to him to have the marriage avoided, so conducted himself in relation to the respondent as to lead the respondent reasonably to believe that he would not seek to do so; and
+(a) the plaintiff, with knowledge that it was open to him to have the marriage avoided, so conducted himself in relation to the defendant as to lead the defendant reasonably to believe that he would not seek to do so; and

-(b) it would be unjust to the respondent to grant the decree.
+(b) it would be unjust to the defendant to grant the judgment.

-[26/80]

-(2) Without prejudice to subsection (1), the court shall not grant a decree of nullity on the grounds mentioned in section 106(c), (d), (e) or (f) unless it is satisfied that proceedings were instituted within 3 years from the date of the marriage.
+(2) Without prejudice to subsection (1), the court shall not grant a judgment of nullity on the grounds mentioned in section 106(c), (d), (e) or (f) unless it is satisfied that proceedings were instituted within 3 years from the date of the marriage.

-[26/80]

-(3) Without prejudice to subsections (1) and (2), the court shall not grant a decree of nullity on the grounds mentioned in section 106(e) or (f) unless it is satisfied that the petitioner was, at the time of the marriage, ignorant of the facts alleged.
+(3) Without prejudice to subsections (1) and (2), the court shall not grant a judgment of nullity on the grounds mentioned in section 106(e) or (f) unless it is satisfied that the plaintiff was, at the time of the marriage, ignorant of the facts alleged.

-[26/80]

-(4) Subsection (1) replaces, in relation to the grounds mentioned in section 106, any rule of law whereby a decree may be refused by reason of approbation, ratification or lack of sincerity on the part of the petitioner or on similar grounds.
+(4) Subsection (1) replaces, in relation to the grounds mentioned in section 106, any rule of law whereby a judgment may be refused by reason of approbation, ratification or lack of sincerity on the part of the plaintiff or on similar grounds.

-[101

-[26/80]

 ### Marriage governed by foreign law